Best things to do in Mexico City

 Carretera Federal, Los Reyes-Texcoco Km.
 14.3, 56250 Texcoco de Mora, Méx., Mexico

-A large cultural complex with galleries, performance spaces, a library, and family-friendly grounds.
-It suits slower cultural days with room for children to roam.
+A large cultural complex with galleries, performance spaces, and family-friendly grounds.
+Best for travelers venturing beyond the usual central circuit.

 Read more